AdBol05/mepper/README.md

 (work in progress) Should convert a midi file to a json, which will be used by firmware.

 # firmware.js
 Firmware is meant for a raspberry pi.
-It takes a json file and extracts all data from it.
-Motors are then controlled based on the sequence stored in the json file.
+Rotates motor according to data from json file.

     node firmware.js input.json